Unfortunately, sometimes people make negative assumptions about

 Quiet workers are often perceived as antisocial or as having few friends outside of work.
 If you're quiet at work, you might be the total opposite when you leave the office.
 While you may keep to yourself in a professional setting, your friends might consider you outgoing and quirky.

-Myth No. 4: Quiet workers dislike their co-workers
+Myth No. 4: Quiet workers dislike their

 If you're on the quieter side at work, it doesn't mean you dislike your colleagues.
 It's just a personality trait.
 Quiet people tend to communicate differently than outgoing people and have different comfort levels when it comes to social interaction.

-Myth No. 5: Quiet workers think they're better than everyone else
+Myth No. 5: Quiet workers think they're

 Quiet workers may be perceived as snotty, but they might just be quiet.
 If you're an office extrovert, make an effort to get to know quieter co-workers.
 Try not to interpret their quiet nature as a negative quality.
 You might be surprised about how well you can work with them once you let go of assumptions and gain their trust.